cbielow/PTXQC/inst/dragNdrop/README.md

 If you are a knowledgeable R user already, you can probably find other ways around it (e.g. a temporary library, or selective copying of packages, but this is out of scope of this manual).

- - if you want to build the vignettes which come with this package, you need to install [pandoc](https://github.com/jgm/pandoc/releases).
-   Alternatively, you can skip vignette building and read the [vignettes] [Ref_Vign] online from the PTXQC GitHub page.
-   **If you install pandoc later while your R session is already open, you need to close and re-open R in order to make R aware of pandoc!**

  - create a clean R installation by downloading R from [http://www.r-project.org] and installing it.
 Make sure to install the x64 version for 64bit support.
    If you already have R installed, you may skip this step.
+ - install [pandoc](https://github.com/jgm/pandoc/releases).
+Pandoc is required in order to build the package vignettes (documentation) and PTXQC reports in HTML format.
+   In theory you can skip vignette building (see below) and read the [vignettes] [Ref_Vign] online from the PTXQC GitHub page.
+   The reports can also be configured to be printed as PDF instead of HTML, but HTML just looks nicer and is interactive.
+   **If you install Pandoc later while your R session is already open, you need to close and re-open R in order to make R aware of Pandoc!**
  - Now, we install PTXQC and its dependency packages.
    Start the R GUI (64bit!) and execute the following commands to install the `PTXQC` package (dependencies are installed automatically).